zesterer/openmw-volumetric-clouds/README.md

 ## Installing

-Note: This mod requires the (soon to be merged) [OpenMW Post-Processing patch](https://gitlab.com/OpenMW/openmw/-/merge_requests/1124).

 As with most mods, place the files into their own directory and point your `settings.cfg` at it.

 *TODO: More detailed instructions*